laravel/docs/authorization.md

 <a name="generating-policies"></a>
 ### Generating Policies

-Policies are classes that organize authorization logic around on the resource they authorize.
-For example, if your application is a blog, you will probably have a `Post` model and a corresponding `PostPolicy` to authorize user actions such as creating or updating posts.
+Policies are classes that organize authorization logic around a particular model or resource.
+For example, if your application is a blog, you may have a `Post` model and a corresponding `PostPolicy` to authorize user actions such as creating or updating posts.

 You may generate a policy using the `make:policy` [artisan command](/docs/{{version}}/artisan).
 The generated policy will be placed in the `app/Policies` directory:

 	php artisan make:policy PostPolicy